 The Board shall approve all overnight and/or out-of-state school related trips.
 Parents are to be informed of the nature of all trips, the approximate departure and return times, means of transportation, and any other relevant information.
 Parents must give written approval for students to participate in athletic trips.
 09.36

-Please refer to KHSAA Bylaw 22.
+Please refer to KHSAA Bylaws 22 and 23.

 Game Officials

-Please refer to KHSAA Bylaw 20.
+Please refer to KHSAA Bylaws 20 and 21.

 Student Discipline